 As part of our Better Regulation program we consulted on and published version 2 of the EBSS.
-We propose to apply this new EBSS to Powerlink.
+We proposed to apply this new EBSS to AusNet Services.
+AusNet Services has accepted this proposal.6

 Capital expenditure sharing scheme

 The capital expenditure sharing scheme (CESS) provides financial rewards for TNSPs whose capex becomes more efficient and financial penalties for those that become less efficient.
 Consumers benefit from improved efficiency through lower regulated prices in the future.